ronaldoussoren/pyobjc/docs/index.rst

 Objective-C based toolkits and the Objective-C programmer transparent access to Python based functionality.

+PyObjC not only includes the basic bridge, but also bindings to most Apple frameworks on macOS.

 The most important usage of this is writing Cocoa GUI applications on macOS in pure Python.
 See our tutorial for an example of this.